TEAMMATES/gsoc-2018/Shradheya_Thakre/progress.md

 This week due to post release issues related to testing, I spent most of my time fixing them rather than working on the project plan as they were of higher priority.
 However, I plan to use the buffer's in future weeks to complete the work that I planned to finish this week.

 Week 6 Plan:
+- [x] Buffer week to complete unfinished work and investigate more on where testing needs to be improved

+Week 6 Work:

-- [ ] Buffer week to complete unfinished work and investigate more on where testing needs to be improved
+- [x] Buffer week to complete unfinished work and investigate more on where testing needs to be improved
+- [x] Reviewing PR's by contributor
+- [x] Management work for TEAMMATES
+- [x] Helping other contributor with queries and figuring out how to solve issues for developers
+- [x] Continue making requested changes based on reviews

+Week 6 Retrospect:

+This week as planned was left to complete left over work and work on reviews provided by mentors.
+This buffer time helped in finishing old PR's and merge them.

 Week 7 Plan:
-- [ ] Add more tests for `InstructorSearchPage` and similar files
+- [x] Add more tests for ~`InstructorSearchPage`~ and similar files
+- [x] Refactor more testing code and improve stability

+Week 7 Work:

-- [ ] Refactor more testing code and improve stability
+- [x] Refactor more testing code and improve stability
+- [x] Merged PR: FeedbackRankQuestionUiTest.json: Fix data for Tests #8794
+- [x] Merged PR: Add test for scrolling function
+- [x] Merged PR: InstructorCourseDetailsPageUiTest: testing on live server: increase success rate for checking email delivery #7788

+Week 7 Retrospect:

+Some tests which are untable have been fixed and have ongoing PR with minor changes left to be made before they can be merged.
+These took long to merge as it took time to understand the reasoning and ensure that they become stable after using the workaround.
+In future more PR's of similar kind will be made to improve stability.

 Week 8 Plan:
-- [ ] Investigate on why certain tests require to be run extra time to pass
+- [x] Investigate on why certain tests require to be run extra time to pass
-- [ ] Improve stability of fragile tests
+- [x] Improve stability of fragile tests

+Week 8 Work:

+- [x] Work on testing errors on live production server
+- [x] Fix assertion error in instructorCourseJoinEmail on live server #8452
+- [x] EmailGeneratorTest failing on live server #8908

+Week 8 Retropect:

+This week was devoted to fix urgent bugs and testing issues on live server.

 Week 9 Plan:
 - [ ] Based on various Bug reports, find out how to add more tests which can spot bugs while testing